brys0/Spotify-Web/README.md

  /artist | Returns a artist json object.
 Requires a valid artist id (artist/?id=yourid) /new | Returns all converted tracks and new hits on spotify └────────────────────────────────────────────────────────────────────────────────────────────────┘

+> Can I change the database?

+Right now currently on this release it only holds data in a HashMap<> or "Cache" effectively, However in the future it should be able to use MongoDB and Redis once we get the bugs figured out!

+> Can I change the port of the webserver?

+Right now that not possible on the public release it should come out the next 1 or 2 releases however.